How Heart Took Control With ‘Bebe Le Strange’

-Heart's career has been full of twists and turns — and one of the first big challenges the band faced came before they recorded Bebe Le Strange, which was released on Feb.
-14, 1980.
+Heart's career has been full of twists and turns — and one of the first big challenges the band faced came before they recorded Bebe Le Strange.

 Fisher was asked to leave Heart in October 1979, the culmination of a period where his partying ways (and dissolution of his relationship with guitarist Nancy Wilson, who had started dating drummer Mike Derosier) caused tension and fissures within the group.

 Wilson recalled the fateful decision in Kicking & Dreaming: A Story Of Heart, Soul, and Rock & Roll: "There was a band meeting where we voted on whether to kick Roger out of Heart.
 He had helped form the band, so we knew it was a serious decision. ...[But] the vote was unanimous, and Roger was out.
 [Bassist] Steve Fossen had been Roger's best friend for 15 years, but even Steve felt it was best for Roger, and for Heart."

 Later in Kicking, Ann and Nancy Wilson's long-time friend, Sue Ennis, explained what Fisher's departure meant.
 "When Nancy and Roger broke up, the power in Heart shifted forever.
 Nancy and Ann hadn't really claimed it before, but with Roger out of the band, and [manager, Roger's brother and Ann's then-boyfriend] Michael Fisher's influence on the wane, it was if they were hurled toward it.
 Heart had always been their band, but now they owned it in ways they hadn't before."